keboola/connection-docs/extractors/database/bigquery/index.md

 Running the extractor creates a background job that

-- Executes the queries in Google BigQuery.
+- executes the queries in Google BigQuery.
-- Saves the results to Google Cloud Storage.
+- saves the results to Google Cloud Storage.
-- Exports the results from Google Cloud Storage and stores them in specified tables in Keboola Connection Storage.
+- exports the results from Google Cloud Storage and stores them in specified tables in Keboola Connection Storage.
-- Removes the results from Google Cloud Storage.
+- removes the results from Google Cloud Storage.

-*Note: Using Google BigQuery extractor is also described in our [Getting Started Tutorial](https://help.keboola.com/tutorial/ad-hoc/#using-bigquery-extractor).*
+*Note: Using the Google BigQuery extractor is also described in our [Getting Started Tutorial](https://help.keboola.com/tutorial/ad-hoc/#using-bigquery-extractor).*